OplatekTomas/TVS-Renamer/README.md

 - Folders can be deleted after files were moved from it

-- Removed found seasons - it never worked and weas kinda useless anyway
+- Removed found seasons - it never worked and was kinda useless anyway

 - Database/Downloads switch moved to settings